anauroranon/assembly-diary/x86-64/Functions.md

 # Functions

+## add
+**ADD source, destination**
+Adds together its two operands, storing the result in its first operand.
+If both operands are registers, at most one operand may be a memory location.

 ## cdqe
 **CDQE**, Convert Doubleword to Quadword
 Double the size of the source operand.
 Sign extends the content of the source 32-bit register of the previous instruction to the 64-bit